nickolanack/pushbox-js/README.md

 occur, but should be posible and appear as a linear stack of open overlays, each recieving the full size of the browser window.
 This is difficult to do, when views are created as a series of iframes becuase iframe overlays generally cannot create new child overlays outside of thier own bounding box.

+##Use Case
-Example Use Case: I'm developing a web application that opens various PushBoxes to display user interactive forms, menus, or content including videos.
+I'm developing a web application that opens various PushBoxes to display user interactive forms, menus, or content including videos.
 I want to display a video within a PushBox and also have an edit button that instead of taking the user to a edit form, simply opens the form above the rest of the application in another PushBox.
 The problems are:

    The video was displayed within an iframe, and opening a PushBox within the iframe normally prevents the inner PushBox from accessing the entire size, unless the parent iframe was the entire size, but it is not.